apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 Before you create a pull request, make sure
 1. A corresponding [JIRA](https://issues.apache.org/jira/browse/ROCKETMQ/) issue is created and has a clear problem description.
 2. You follow [Coding Guidelines](/docs/code-guidelines/).
+3. You have unit tests for it, whenever applicable.

 For information on creating pull requests, see [GitHub PR docs](https://help.github.com/articles/creating-a-pull-request/).